-For the purpose of these Consolidated Financial Statements, "affiliated" and "related parties" refers to entities that are under common control of RGBM's ultimate parent, PMHC.
+For the purpose of these financial statements, "affiliated" and "related parties" refers to entities that are under common control of RIBM's ultimate parent, PMHC.

-The Company has evaluated events subsequent to December 31, 2022 through April 19, 2023, the date the Consolidated Financial Statements were available to be issued.
-See Note 18.
+The Company has evaluated events subsequent to December 31, 2022 through April 19, 2023, the date the Consolidated Financial Statements were available to be issued, see Note 18.